Graduate Admission FAQs

 When do you typically know if you will be accepted to the program?

 • First, applicants should know that each applicant must be accepted by a faculty member of the ABS department and the KU Graduate School (a separate entity).
-If both of these requirements are met, only then will the student be admitted into the ABS program.
+Only if both of these requirements are met will the student be admitted into the ABS program.
 For example, it is possible to be accepted by the KU Graduate School and not accepted by a faculty member.
 In this situation (and similar situations), the student would not be accepted into the ABS program.

 • Shortly after the application deadline, the ABS faculty will review all completed applications.
 This process may take several weeks to complete as it must be coordinated with the KU Graduate School.
-If one of the faculty members puts you on their shortlist of candidates, then that faculty member will contact you and invite you to an interview.
-The faculty member will usually invite you to visit KU and discuss how your career goals may be compatible with the activities of that professor.
-Applicants are strongly encouraged to visit KU if invited to do so.
-Following the interview, the faculty member will either invite you to join their lab or, most likely, place you on their waiting list.
+If one of the faculty members puts you on their shortlist of candidates, then that faculty member will contact you and invite you to an interview and discuss how your career goals may be compatible with the activities of that professor.
+Applicants are encouraged to visit KU if invited to do so.
+Following the interview, the faculty member will either invite you to join their lab or place you on their waiting list.
 If you are placed on the waiting list, the faculty member will usually contact you with a final decision within a few weeks.
 The professor with whom you interviewed will notify you of their decision in a timely fashion.

 Does the graduate program offer funding and/or tuition waivers or reimbursement?

 • Funding for graduate students depends on the faculty advisor and his or her sources of funding (e.g., grants, clinical work, etc.).
-Currently, the majority of the students in the doctoral program have funding.
+Currently, most of the students in the doctoral program have funding.

 How long does it typically take to complete the program?